bisgardo/concordium-docker/README.md

 using `pip install -r requirements.txt`.
 The setup has not yet been tested with [Compose v2](https://docs.docker.com/compose/cli-command/).

-To build and run a node/collector and Prometheus instance on the network Mainnet, adjust and run the following command:
+To build and run a node/collector instance on Mainnet with Prometheus enabled, adjust and run the following command:

 ```shell
 NODE_NAME=my_node \